King's Birthday opening hours

 If the applicant or submitter(s) do not attend, their views may not have been taken into account.

 Pre-hearing meetings are usually held as soon as possible after the closing date for submissions.
 Timing may vary depending on whether further information from the applicant or further consultation is required.
 Generally, all parties will receive a letter outlining the date, time and venue for the meeting about two weeks in prior to the meeting.

 Whenever possible, the meeting will be held at an appropriate venue as close to the location of the proposed activity as possible, e.g. a local community hall.
 Often the Civic Centre is the venue of the pre-hearing meeting.

-Although the procedures for a hearing are more formal than at a pre-hearing meeting, we will make the process as comfortable and non-threatening as possible for participants.
+Hearings are heard by accredited independent Hearing Commissioners.
+Commissioners are selected for their knowledge in the matter(s) to be considered.
+Although the procedures for a hearing are more formal than a pre-hearing meeting, we will make the process as comfortable and non-threatening as possible for participants.

 A hearing is required if we consider it necessary, or if the applicant or a submitter requests a hearing.